yunkiyau/stationary-human-presence-detection/README.md

   - Summary CSV of thresholds
   - Histogram plots for each feature

-This script produced the threshold values quoted in the research article.
+This script produced the threshold values quoted in the report.

 ---

 # 3. `train_iforest.py` — Train PCA + Isolation Forest Model (Unsupervised ML)

 **Purpose:**
-Train the anomaly-detection model described in Section II-D.2 of the paper.
+Train the anomaly-detection model described in Section II-D.2 of the report.

 Pipeline: